Jagannath Majumdar: Formation of Bangla Congress

 Majumdar fought the 1967 elections as a Bangla Congress candidate for the People's United Left Front and won from Chapra.
 Shortly after the elections, the 2 fronts came together to form the United Front and dislodge the Indian National Congress for the first time in West Bengal since independence.
 The United Front formed government on an 18-Point Programme with Ajoy Mukherjee as the Chief Minister and Jyoti Basu as the Deputy Chief Minister in March 1967.

 Legacy

-In 1972, marking the 25th year of Indian Independence, Majumdar was awarded the Tamra Patra for outstanding contribution to the freedom movement by then Prime Minister Indira Gandhi.
+In 1972, marking the 25th year of Indian Independence, Majumdar was awarded the Tamra Patra for outstanding contribution to the freedom movement by Prime Minister Indira Gandhi.
 He is the father of Jay Prakash Majumdar, State Vice President of All India Trinamool Congress.